ryan-zheng-teki/react-html-parser/README.md

+# Task Algorithm Improvement
+The current algorithm uses recursive way of parsing the nodes.
+When the html nodes gets deeper, it will cause memory and performance issues.
+The improvement should be about changing the recursive parsing to non-recursive parsing.

 # React HTML Parser

 A utility for converting HTML strings into [React](https://facebook.github.io/react/) components.
 Avoids the use of dangerouslySetInnerHTML and converts standard HTML elements, attributes and inline styles into their React equivalents.